 Construction Industry Embraces Lean Construction

 Lean Construction is a set of standards set forth to achieve smarter manufacturing and management of building projects.
-The ultimate goal for builders who embrace lean construction is higher customer satisfaction through delivering a better project at a lower cost, with less waste of both materials and labor.
-The Lean Construction movement seeks to transform a traditionally inefficient industry.
-The Lean Construction Institute reports 70% of building projects to come in late or over budget.
+The ultimate goal for builders who embrace lean construction is higher customer satisfaction by delivering a better project at a lower cost, with less waste of both materials and labor.
+This movement seeks to transform a traditionally inefficient industry, with the Lean Construction Institute reporting 70% of building projects come in late or over budget.

 Lean Construction gives builders guidelines that include modern project management techniques to deliver better results.
 Fabric structures can play an important role in helping builders manage building sites and deliver projects on time, on budget, and while meeting their goals of less waste, higher efficiency, and better quality.

 What is Lean Construction?

 What is lean construction?
-The construction industry is working to adopt quality standards that have become standard in other major industries, such as the automotive industry.
+The construction industry is working to adopt quality control measures that have become commonplace in other major industries, such as automotive manufacturing.
 The Toyota Production System that defines the world-class quality and value delivered by the Japanese Toyota and Lexus brand vehicles is a high global standard.
-Concepts like JIT (“Just in Time”) inventory, TQM (“Total Quality Management” and SPC (“Statistical Process Control”) are concepts that drive the best quality processes.
-They are now being built into construction project software tools, training, and processes.
+Concepts like JIT (“Just in Time”) inventory, TQM (“Total Quality Management”) and SPC (“Statistical Process Control”) are concepts that drive the best quality processes.
+They are now being practiced in construction project software tools, training, and processes.

 One of lean construction’s major goals is to reduce waste.
-This principle incorporates and encourages green building, the use of natural materials in design as well as designing for low energy use in both the building design and operation and during the construction process itself.
+This principle incorporates and encourages green building, the use of natural materials in design, as well as designing for low energy use in both building design and the construction process itself.
 It includes planning the purchase and handling of building materials for less waste and less loss due to poor planning, human error, weather damage or other issues.
-It also means planning for the recycling of discarded building materials and using materials in a new construction that will be salvageable or recyclable when no longer needed.
+It also means planning for the recycling of discarded building materials and using new ones in a construction that will be salvageable or recyclable when no longer needed.

 Tension fabric buildings are one tool that builders following lean construction practices can count on to help them reach their goals for more effective, efficient and environmentally-friendly projects.